LeeMaurin/FreeCodeCamp/README.md

 # FreeCodeCamp
-This is a repository for all of my work in the Free Code Camp project.
+This is a repository for all of my work in the Free Code Camp curriculum.